danutzcodrescu/testing-code/README.md

 # Testing case

 Dependencies can be installed by creating a new terminal and running `yarn add dep-name`.
+Any other package manager should work as well (eg `npm` or `pnpm`).

 ## Requirement 1: retrieve movies from SWAPI and display them as a list of cards